usds/us-forms-system/docs/getting-started/tutorial.md

 ...
 ```

-To display a custom error message, you pass the `ui:errorMessages` object to `uiSchema` under the field for `zip`. `ui:errorMessages` takes key-value pairs, where the key is the name of the JSON Schema property that the entry violates, and the value is the user-friendly, descriptive message displayed for the violation.
+To display a custom error message, pass the `ui:errorMessages` object to `uiSchema` under the field for `zip`. `ui:errorMessages` takes key-value pairs, where the key is the name of the JSON Schema property that the entry violates, and the value is the user-friendly, descriptive message displayed for the violation.

 Now you'll see a much more useful error message::
 ![Helpful error message](../images/helpful-error-message.png)